-Skin conditions of the foot are common in sports and most are easily avoidable.
+Skin conditions of the foot are common in sports and many cases are easily avoidable.
 They include athlete’s foot, blisters, corns, calluses, and verruca.
-Most can be treated with over the counter remedies, but if you think something is wrong, then view our advice on whether to see a doctor about your foot injury or skin condition.
+Most can be treated with over the counter remedies, but if you think something is wrong, then seek professional advice.

 Read more on Athlete’s foot